-Table 7 - Multiple Boiler Manifold Piping
+Table 12 - Multiple Boiler Manifold Piping

-H. Check / Control Water Chemistry
+H. Water Chemistry

 Chemical imbalance of the water supply may affect efficiency and cause severe damage to the appliance and associated equipment.
-It is important that the water chemistry on both the domestic hot water and central heating sides are checked before installing the appliance.
 Water quality must be professionally analyzed to determine whether it is necessary to treat the water.
 Various solutions are available to adjust water quality.
 Adverse water quality will affect the reliability of the system.
 In addition, operating temperatures above 135°F will accelerate the build-up of lime scale and possibly shorten appliance service life.
 Failure of an appliance due to lime scale build-up, low pH, or other chemical imbalance IS NOT covered by the warranty.

-Closed loop water must be free of corrosive chemicals, sand, dirt, and other contaminates.
+The water must be potable, free of corrosive chemicals, sand, dirt, and other contaminates.
 It is up to the installer to ensure the water does not contain corrosive chemicals or elements that can damage the heat exchanger.
+Potable water is defined as drinkable water supplied from utility or well water in compliance with EPA secondary maximum contaminant levels (40 CFR Part 143.3) as shown in the table below.
+If the water contains contaminants higher than outlined by the EPA, water treatment is recommended and additional, more frequent maintenance may be required.